namteckor/deesko/README.md

 "deesko" is a prototype Python script to automate initial network discovery (mostly relying on Scapy).
 **Only use for educational purposes on networks that you own and have explicit authorization to scan!**

-Its goal is **not** to replace nmap or rustscan, just to showcase what can be done with Scapy in terms of "network discovery automation".
+Its goal is **not** to replace nmap or rustscan, just to showcase what can be done with Scapy in terms of "network discovery automation" and offer an alternative tool for network scanning.

-Usage:
+## Disclaimer
+Users take full responsibility for any actions performed using this tool.
+The author accepts no liability for damage caused by this tool.
+If these terms are not acceptable to you, then do not use this tool.

+## Usage
 &ensp;sudo path/to/deesko.py -d <IP address, or CIDR range, or local interface name>
   &ensp;&ensp;-P <list of TCP ports to stealthily scan on discovered hosts, default "21-23,53,80,389,443,502,636,990,3306,3389,5432,8080">
   &ensp;&ensp;-A <to perform active OS fingerprinting on discovered live hosts using "nmap -O" (requires nmap), default False>